211206NET/GameParty/README.md

 # <h2 align="center"> Overview: </h2>
 <p align="center">
 <br>
 An app for adding, and talking to friends.
 Create an account and create a room to talk about your interests.
-Use the chat to discuss your interests or play a game with your friends.
+Use the chat to discuss your interests.
+Use the room to play a game of tug of war or rock paper scissors with your friends.
 They be will be able to keep track of your wins and loses in those games.
 </p>
 <h3 align="left ">Functionality:</h3>
 <br>